Paveh cruise missile: Capabilities

 The missile has a range of 1650 km.

 Paveh uses retractable wings on its body, and the engine of this cruise missile is also outside the body and is located on its upper part.

 Paveh has the ability to take different paths to reach the goal.
 That is, before reaching the target, it circulates to the required extent and attacks the target from another direction.

-Another capability of "Pave" cruise missiles is the ability of these missiles to attack in mass and communicate with each other during the attack.
+Another capability of "Paveh" cruise missiles is the ability of these missiles to attack in mass and communicate with each other during the attack.
 In this method, one of the missiles acts as the leader of the attacking missile group and guides the other missiles.
 If necessary, one or more of the targeted missiles are sent forward by the platoon leader and are actually baited to open the way for other missiles to be accurately hit.

 The media of the Islamic Republic have announced that the new missiles have a range sufficient to reach Israel.

+Military use

+On 9 April 2024, the Islamic Resistance in Iraq (IRI) claimed responsibility for a cruise missile attack on Ashkelon oil terminal and Hatzerim Air Base in Israel.
+In their released footage of the missile launches, the US Defense Intelligence Agency stated al-Arqabs are Paveh-type cruise missiles that the Houthis in Yemen call the Quds.